elfxiong/wiktionary-translations-parser/README.md

 - `requests`: used to make http calls and fetch `.html` from the Internet.
 Required if using Internet as data source.
 - `pycountry` and `iso-639`: used for conversion between language codes.
 Required if you do not specify an Wiktionary edition code.
 - `repoze.lru`: LRU cache which significantly improve performance for `.zim`.
 Recommended if using `.zim` as data source.
+- `lxml`: html parser that increases speed and imporves quality of html parsing.
+If not installed, python's builtin html parser will be used.

 Install in a `virtualenv` as appropriate.
 To install all dependencies (you don't have to):